Hat - Mourning bonnet

 - Navy silk velvet mourning bonnet with black silk train, circa 1915.

 The bonnet’s shape is created by a horseshoe shaped rib that sits across the crown of the head and shapes in to cover and conceal the back of the head.
 Across the crown, the bonnet features a navy silk velvet bow.
 The veil is constructed from a very fine black corded silk and hangs to approximately just below the wearer’s bottom.

 - mourning bonnet, barone, seaview, brighton, isabella black

-- Brighton Historical Society records indicate this bonnet was worn at the death of Isabella Black in 1912.
-Other records held place Isabella Black's death to be in 1915.
+Brighton Historical Society records indicate this bonnet was worn at the death of Archibald's widow, Isabella Black, in 1912.
+Other records held place Isabella Black's death in 1915.

 - circa 1915